New Omicron Subvariant Being Tracked In Minnesota

-According to the Met Council’s wastewater data, the new subvariant began being noticed in the Twin Cities early last month.READ MORE: St. Paul Fire Captain Creates Undergarment To Protect Firefighters From Cancer-Causing Chemicals
+According to the Met Council’s wastewater data, the new subvariant began being noticed in the Twin Cities early last month.READ MORE: Minneapolis, St. Paul Educators Notify Districts Of Possible Strikes

 Omicron BA.2 has seen detected widely in Europe and Asia, accounting for perhaps a third of global COVID-19 cases currently.
 However, it has not been widely detected in the United States.

-Scientists have expressed concern that the new subvariant, which is believed to be more contagious than the first, could lengthen the lifespan of the Omicron surge, perhaps delaying the lifting of restrictions for governments and businesses.MORE NEWS: '3 Seconds, 30 Bullets': Minneapolis Gang Member Predicts Dangerous Summer In WCCO Exclusive
+Scientists have expressed concern that the new subvariant, which is believed to be more contagious than the first, could lengthen the lifespan of the Omicron surge, perhaps delaying the lifting of restrictions for governments and businesses.MORE NEWS: Dpree Robinson Charged In Shooting Death Of Trinity Ottoson-Smith, 9

 So far, studies have not shown the new subvariant to be more deadly that the original.